-How Is Respiratory Syncytial Virus Diagnosed?
+How Is Respiratory Syncytial Virus (RSV) Diagnosed?

-But if a child has other health conditions or more serious symptoms, they might want to make a specific RSV diagnosis.
+But if a child has other health conditions or more serious symptoms, doctors might want to make a specific RSV diagnosis.
 In that case, the virus is identified by testing nasal fluids.
 The sample is collected either with a cotton swab or by suction through a bulb syringe.

-How Is Respiratory Syncytial Virus Treated?
+How Is Respiratory Syncytial Virus (RSV) Treated?

 Most cases of respiratory syncytial virus are mild and don't need medical treatment.
 Antibiotics aren't used because RSV is a virus — antibiotics work only against bacteria.

 RSV infection can be more serious in babies and toddlers, though.
 Some might need treatment in a hospital where they can be watched closely and get supportive treatment for any breathing problems or dehydration.

 Make your child as comfortable as possible.